py5coding/py5book/integrations/custom_integrations.md

-custom integration, it is recommended you also have a look at the source code for the built-in [image](https://github.com/py5coding/py5generator/blob/main/py5_resources/py5_module/py5/image_conversion.py) and [shape](https://github.com/py5coding/py5generator/blob/main/py5_resources/py5_module/py5/shape_conversion.py) customizations for additional examples.
+custom integration, it is recommended you also have a look at the source code for the built-in [image](https://github.com/py5coding/py5generator/blob/main/py5_resources/py5_module/py5/image_conversion.py) and [shape](https://github.com/py5coding/py5generator/blob/main/py5_resources/py5_module/py5/shape_conversion.py) customizations for additional insight and examples.
 You can also ask for help in [GitHub Discussions](https://github.com/py5coding/py5generator/discussions).

 Your custom integration will require two functions.
 The first function is a predicate function